cisco-ce/roomos.cisco.com/doc/MTR/WebViews.md

 `xcommand UserInterface WebView Display Target: Controller`

-There is no button to close the web view, you need to use the following command if you want to close it:
+However there is no button to close the web view, so you need to use the following command if you want to close it:

 `xcommand UserInterface WebView Clear`